 P.S.
 Sometimes the message that upsets your mental “apple cart” the most and pisses you off is the one you need to hear the most.

 And sometimes your adopted Uncle has to tell you some unpleasant stuff you’d rather not hear.
 Because he appreciates* you.

-* “Appreciate you” is what ex-cops say when they’re still too damn macho to say what they REALLY mean… I love you.
+* “Appreciate” is what ex-cops say when they’re still too damn macho to say what they REALLY mean… love.